monome/docs/docs/modular/ansible/kria.md

 ![](images/grid_TIME_EXTERNAL_1.2.png)

 The bottom half of this clock configuration page is also home to three glyphs.
-From left to right:
+These change how certain timing parameters work to allow you to keep different loop elements in sync.
+Note that the left and right glyphs look the same as glyphs for analogous functions on the Config page, but they are instead placed all the way at the edge of the grid.
+From left to right, the glyphs control the following options.

 When **Note Division Sync** (hollow square on the left) is enabled, changing the clock division for the Trigger parameter will also update the clock division for the Note parameter and vice versa.